trsdln/dotfiles/docs/NOTES.md

 * `:t {address}`  - move line to {address}
 * `:c {address}`  - copy line to {address}
 * `<C-R><C-W>`    - copy current word to command line
 * `:norm!@a`      - when you need to apply a macro to many lines at once select lines with V and type to apply the macro to each selected line.
+* `:argd *`       - clear arg list

 ### Registers